dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 To test the readability of a ternary operator as part of our experiment, a developer would be shown one of two code snippets.
 The snippets would be identical except that in one case the conditional assignment would be achieved through a ternary operator and the other an if statement.
 They would then be asked a question about the code, for example "What value will the variable `result` have?".
 In both snippets the answer would be the same.

 There were a total of nine experiments, each testing a different coding pattern.
 In each experiment the developer was shown either the snippet with the pattern or the *control* snippet, determined at random.
-To keep the numbers of results for each snippet even, we used a system of block randomisation, which I explained in my "[random thoughts](https://brightonruby.com/2018/random-thoughts-daniel-berzon/)" talk.
+To keep the numbers of results for each snippet even, we used a system of block randomisation, which I explained in my [random thoughts](https://brightonruby.com/2018/random-thoughts-daniel-berzon/) talk.

 ## How it went